mordechaitenzer/port-youtube-catalog/README.md

 This process turns external data into structured entities in your software catalog, enabling you to search, score, and visualize it alongside your internal assets.

 The workflow performs three operations:

-Fetch playlist and video metadata from YouTube.
-Transform the response into Port entities.
-Upsert (Update or Insert) the entities into the catalog.
-The workflow is triggered manually so you can control when synchronization happens

-The workflow performs three operations:
 1. **Fetch** playlist and video metadata from YouTube.
 2. **Transform** the response into Port entities.
 3. **Upsert** (Update or Insert) the entities into the catalog.